-A separation agreement is important as it creates a legally binding contract that details how a couple will take care of their mutual responsibilities while separated.
-It can also make it easier on the couple in the event they do wish to get a divorce.
+A separation agreement is crucial as it creates a legally binding contract that details how a couple will take care of their mutual responsibilities while separated.
+It can also make it easier for the couple if they wish to get a divorce.

 Reasons Couples Obtain a Separation Agreement

-To obtain a no-fault divorce in Maryland, you need to go through a one-year period of separation.
+You must go through one year of separation to obtain a no-fault divorce in Maryland.
 To be considered separate, the couple cannot live in the same house or have sex with each other.

-In Maryland, it is not enough to sleep in different rooms in the same house.
+In Maryland, sleeping in different rooms in the same house is not enough.
 A couple must live in different residences during their separation.
 They are still married until a judge enters a Judgement of Divorce.

 Differences Between a Separation Agreement and a Divorce

 A separation agreement is not the same as a divorce decree.
-If you decide to enter into such an agreement, you have decided to live apart from your spouse for a certain period, while remaining legally married.
-You will still be married until you get a final Judgement of Divorce from the court, even if you obtained a judgement of separation.
+If you enter into such an agreement, you have decided to live apart from your spouse for a certain period while remaining legally married.
+You will still be married until you get a final Judgement of Divorce from the court, even if you obtained a judgment of separation.

 Modifying and Enforcing a Separation Agreement

 If one spouse decides to violate the terms of the agreement, the other spouse can pursue a lawsuit to enforce it.
-Once a separation agreement becomes a part of a divorce decree, it can be enforced through a hearing like any other terms of a divorce.
+Once a separation agreement becomes a part of a divorce decree, it can be enforced through a hearing like any other divorce term.
 It should be mentioned that once a divorce decree has been entered, a separation agreement is no longer legal or enforceable.